 The Outpatient Facility section represents services performed in an outpatient facility and billed utilizing the 837i format or UB04 (CMS 1450) claim form.
-For medical services provided by hospital outpatient clinics or ambulatory surgical centers under AS 23.30 (Alaska Workers' Compensation Act), an outpatient conversion factor of \$221.79 shall be applied to the hospital relative weights established for each Current Procedural Terminology or Ambulatory Payment Classifications code adopted by reference in 8 AAC 45.083(m).
-Although hospital and ambulatory surgical center reimbursement uses a single conversion factor and hospital relative weights, payment determination, packaging, and discounting methodology shall follow the appropriate CMS methodology-OPPS for hospital outpatient and ASC PPS for ambulatory surgical centers.
+For medical services provided by hospital outpatient clinics or ambulatory surgical centers under AS 23.30 (Alaska Workers' Compensation Act), an outpatient conversion factor of \$221.79 shall be applied to the hospital relative weights established for each Current Procedural Terminology (CPT®) or Ambulatory Payment Classifications (APC) code adopted by reference in 8 AAC 45.083(m).
+Although hospital and ambulatory surgical center reimbursement uses a single conversion factor and hospital relative weights, payment determination, packaging, and discounting methodology shall follow the CMS OPPS methodology for hospital outpatient and ambulatory surgical centers (ASCs).
 For procedures performed in an outpatient setting, implants shall be paid at invoice plus 10 percent.

-The maximum allowable reimbursement (MAR) for medical services that do not have current Centers for Medicare and Medicaid Services, Current Procedural Terminology, or Healthcare Common Procedure Coding System codes, a currently assigned Centers for Medicare and Medicaid Services relative value, or an established conversion factor is the lowest of 85 percent of billed charges, the charge for the treatment or service when provided to the general public, or the charge for the treatment or service negotiated by the provider and the employer.
+The maximum allowable reimbursement (MAR) for medical services that do not have valid Current Procedural Terminology (CPT), or Healthcare Common Procedure Coding System (HCPCS) codes, currently assigned Centers for Medicare and Medicaid Services (CMS) relative value, or an established conversion factor is the lowest of 85 percent of billed charges, the charge for the treatment or service when provided to the general public, or the charge for the treatment or service negotiated by the provider and the employer.

-A revenue code is defined by the Centers for Medicare and Medicaid Services (CMS) as a code that identifies a specific accommodation, ancillary service or billing calculation.
+A revenue code is defined by CMS as a code that identifies a specific accommodation, ancillary service or billing calculation.
 Revenue codes are used by outpatient facilities to specify the type and place of service being billed and to reflect charges for items and services provided.
 A substantial number of outpatient facilities use both CPT codes and revenue codes to bill private payers for outpatient facility services.
 The outpatient facility fees are driven by CPT code rather than revenue code.
 Common revenue codes are reported for components of the comprehensive surgical outpatient facility charge, as well as pathology and laboratory services, radiology services, and medicine services.
+The CMS guidelines applicable to status indicators are followed unless otherwise superseded by Alaska state guidelines.
 The following billing and payment rules apply for medical treatment or services provided by hospital outpatient clinics, and ambulatory surgical centers:

-- (1) medical services for which there is no Ambulatory Payment Classifications weight listed are the lowest of 85 percent of billed charges, the fee or charge for the treatment or service when provided to the general public, or the fee or charge for the treatment or service negotiated by the provider and the employer; - (2) status indicator codes C, E, and P are the lowest of 85 percent of billed charges, the fee or charge for the treatment or service when provided to the general public, or the fee or charge for the treatment or service negotiated by the provider and the employer; - (3) two or more medical procedures with a status indicator code T on the same claim shall be reimbursed with the highest weighted code paid at 100 percent of the Ambulatory Payment Classifications calculated amount and all other status indicator code T items paid at 50 percent; - (4) a payer shall subtract implantable hardware from a hospital outpatient clinic's or ambulatory surgical center's billed charges and pay separately at manufacturer or supplier invoice cost plus 10 percent.
+- (1) medical services for which there is no Ambulatory Payment Classifications weight listed are the lowest of 85 percent of billed charges, the fee or charge for the treatment or service when provided to the general public, or the fee or charge for the treatment or service negotiated by the provider and the employer; - (2) status indicator codes C, E, and P are the lowest of 85 percent of billed charges, the fee or charge for the treatment or service when provided to the general public, or the fee or charge for the treatment or service negotiated by the provider and the employer; - (3) two or more medical procedures with a status indicator code T on the same claim shall be reimbursed with the highest weighted code paid at 100 percent of the maximum allowable reimbursement (MAR) and all other status indicator code T items paid at 50 percent; - (4) a payer shall subtract implantable hardware from a hospital outpatient clinic's or ambulatory surgical center's billed charges and pay separately at manufacturer or supplier invoice cost plus 10 percent.